StevenSalazarM/stevensalazarm/README.md

 :boy: **About me:**

 - 🔍 I’m currently looking for new job opportunities
-- 👨‍💻 I have over two years of experience deploying GCP Cloud environments for business users
+- 👨‍💻 I have over three years of experience deploying GCP Cloud environments and building data pipelines
-- 🔭 I worked on Streaming during my master's thesis with Apache Flink
+- 🔭 I worked on Streaming during my master's thesis with Apache Flink and lived for 12 years in Italy
 - :musical_note: I listen a lot of music (especially Salsa)
 - :running: I am on my way of getting the best version of myself 💪
 - 🛫 I love to travel, and one of my dreams is to visit every country in the world